 This is one of only two angel statues in the cemetery and was erected for the three children the MacDonalds lost to scarlet fever within one month.
 Frances was prominent in the Women’s Social and Political League in the 1890s.
 They lived in Inverlochy House and Somerled House.

-Many Wellingtonians will recall the large department store first known as Te Aro House and later as James Smiths.
-The store closed in 1993 after 126 years of trading.
+Many Wellingtonians will recall the large department store first known as Te Aro House and later as James Smith’s.
+The store closed in 1993 after 126 years of trading, and the building on Cuba Street is now simply known as James Smiths Corner.

 11 RICHARDSON and WATERS family